 Denver, CO, USA

 Free automated back-ups

 But there's another thing to note - shared hosting plans are only hosted on Denver, USA datacenter.
 Meaning that if you'll want a shared hosting option for a different location, well, you'll have to choose elsewhere.

 Other features look pretty standard for an offer in their pricing point.
 What I like are their 24/7 support and a good DDoS protection.

 The company offers 99.9% uptime guarantee which, based on our uptime calculator, means that your site can go down for no more than 10 minutes 4 seconds every week (on average).
 A decent SLA which is considered to be a standard in the industry.

 And what about response times?
 Well - they're pretty good.
 Not groundbreaking by any means, but very stable all around the world.
 Users in Europe and the US won't have any issues connecting to your website.

-So, now that we know the pricing, features, and performance, what are the things that I was happy to share in my AccuWebHosting review?
+So, now that we know the pricing, features, and performance - let's start wrapping things up.
+Here are the things that I loved while doing this AccuWebHosting review: